EnzymeCorp/handbook/README.md

 For the 100% remote team members, they can work from anywhere during business hours as long as they are available online for calls.

+#### Our Office

+##### Enzyme HQ (headquarters): 360 Langton St, Suite 100, San Francisco, CA.

+##### Focused Work and Asynchronous Communication
+- We support being in “in the zone” ([deep focused work](https://www.youtube.com/watch?v=ZD7dXfdDPfg))
+- We capture and track work in organized tasks
+- We communicate openly in shared digital forums (slack)

+Our employees work all sorts of different hours and from many global locations.
+This makes it hard to enforce a lot of tightly-coupled workflows during the day, but that’s a feature not a bug.
+Most of the work we do at Enzyme shouldn’t require us to be in constant communication throughout the entire day.

+We believe HIGHLY in the lesson of this cartoon: https://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/

+It’s far better for everyone’s concentration and sanity if we collaborate as though most things will get an answer eventually, but not necessarily right this second.
+The preferred first choice of action should be to post a message, a to-do, or a document about what we need explained or need to know.
+Then others can respond when they’re available.

+There are exceptions.
+Extended, synchronous collaborations sometimes are needed.
+We use Slack, Zoom, or in-person collaboration when appropriate.

+Teams that collaborate heavily should plan for more overlap.
+Async should bias for deep  (aka Deep Work) concentration time, improving productivity.